 Eyesight is one of life’s most precious gifts.
 Our doctors and experienced staff at the Eye Clinic at Valley Medical Center are dedicated to helping you maintain and improve your eye health.
 From comprehensive exams and medical procedures, to specialized care for problems relating to a variety of health conditions, the Eye Clinic offers skill and expertise that will assist you and your family's eye health for life.

 We provide medical and surgical eye procedures for cataracts, macular degeneration, glaucoma and vision-threatening diabetic retinopathy.
+When you have a preventive eye exam performed, we post your prescription to MyChart, so you always have it available when ordering frames or contact lenses.

 As with most routine healthcare, frequency of exams depends upon the patient’s age, health and family history.